noctua84/codeJamNavigation/README.md

 # codeJamNavigation
-Pathfinding project with Opr and Wilq for PythonSimplified CodeJam2022
+Pathfinding project with Opr, Wilq, Magus and Nimora for PythonSimplified CodeJam2022

 ⚠️ TO WIN THIS CODE JAM ⚠️